mmgen/mmgen-wallet/doc/wiki/Test-Suite.md

 $ git checkout -b vanitygen-plus e7858035d092  # rewind to fork commit
 ```

-Edit the Makefile, changing `-lpcre` to `-lpcre2-posix` on the second line.
+Optional: On some systems, you may need to edit the Makefile, changing `-lpcre`
+to `-lpcre2-posix` on the second line.

 ```text
 $ make keyconv # ‘mingw32-make.exe keyconv’ for MSYS2